ckaestne/seaibib/README.md

 Ehsan, Upol, Samir Passi, Q. Vera Liao, Larry Chan, I. Lee, Michael Muller, and Mark O. Riedl. "[The who in explainable AI: how AI background shapes perceptions of AI explanations](https://arxiv.org/abs/2107.13509)." *arXiv preprint arXiv:2107.13509* (2021).

 > Another paper critically exploring how end-user explanations of models can manipulate users, but here with a focus on how people with different backgrounds (with and without ML background) interpret explanations.
 The experiment shows how both ML experts and non-experts overtrust explanations based on numbers, even when inscrutable.
 Many lessons for designing explanations and possibilities for manipulation.
 Good related work sections.

+Eiband, Malin, Daniel Buschek, Alexander Kremer, and Heinrich Hussmann. "[The impact of placebic explanations on trust in intelligent systems](https://www.medien.ifi.lmu.de/pubdb/publications/pub/eiband2019chiea/eiband2019chiea.pdf)."
+In *Extended Abstracts of the 2019 CHI Conference on Human Factors in Computing Systems*, pp. 1-6.
+2019.

+> Another paper with a tiny study showing that even information-free explanations are perceived as useful, similar to real explanations to create trust in an automated system, pointing again to a potential for manipulation.

 Alkhatib, Ali, and Michael Bernstein. "[Street-level algorithms: A theory at the gaps between policy and decisions](https://dl.acm.org/doi/abs/10.1145/3290605.3300760)."
 In *Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems*, pp. 1-13.
 2019.